Business Partnership for Market Implementation

 > Extensive data is essential to make a case for emissions trading as a business opportunity and not an obligation.

-> A company may cost-effectively meet its emission reduction targets under an ETS through various possible strategies, including emission permits & international abatement, purchasing offsets, borrowing, and banking, yield arbitrage.
+> A company may cost-effectively meet its emission reduction targets under an ETS through various strategies, including emission permits & international abatement, offsets, borrowing, banking, and arbitrage.

-If you have any further questions regarding this new IETA's initiative, please, do not hesitate to contact us:
+If you are interested in participating, or have any further questions regarding this IETA's initiative, please, do not hesitate to contact us:

 International Policy Director